wp-plugins/google-analytics-tracking-code-embeder/readme.txt

 == Prerequisites ==

-The plugin requires that your theme files have an action/template tag
+The plugin requires that your theme files have one of the following action/template tags depending on where you want to place your GA tracking code.

+`<?php wp_head(); ?>`

+If you want to place the tracking code inside the head section before the closing &lt;/head&gt; tag.

 `<?php wp_footer(); ?>`

+If you want to place the tracking code near page end/footer before the closing &lt;/body&gt; tag

-While this action is widely supported by most of the theme authors, chances are there that this action is not available in your theme file.
+While these actions/template tags are widely supported by most of the theme authors, chances are there that these actions are not available in your theme file.
 In such a case, the plugin won’t be able to embed the Google Analytics tracking code to your theme.

-However, you can easily edit your footer.php file and add the above action (php code snippet/template tag) towards the end of the file, just before the closing </body> tag.
+However, you can easily edit your header.php file and add the `<?php wp_head(); ?>` tag just before the closing &lt;/head&gt; tag or for footer place the `<?php wp_footer(); ?>` tag towards the end of the file, just before the closing </body> tag.

+== Changelog ==

+= 1.0 =
+* Added support for the new asynchronus google analytics code.
+Tracking code can now be embeded inside the head section.
+* Added more help text.
+* Added social plugins to make plugin popular.

+= 1.0 =
+* Support for embeding tracking code at the page footer before closing body tag

+== Upgrade Notice ==

+= 1.5 =
+Support for the new asynchronus google analytics tracking code added.
+Tracking code can now be embeded inside the head section.